marcosiino/wp-pipeflow/README.md

     - In your main plugin file, register your custom stage factory:
       ```php
       add_action('plugins_loaded', function() {
-            StageFactory::registerFactory(new MyCustomStageFactory());
+            StageFactory::registerFactory(new FooFactory());
       });
       ```

 7. **Activate Your Plugin:**

     - Go to the WordPress admin panel and activate your plugin from the 'Plugins' menu.
+The stage should now be available in your WP-PipeFlow installation to be used with your pipelines.

 By following these steps, you can create and publish custom stages for WP-PipeFlow as an external WordPress plugin.
-This allows you to extend the pipeline functionality with your own custom logic and share it with others.
+This allows you to extend the pipeline functionality with your own custom logic and, if you want, share them with others.
+I can't wait to see custom stages implemented by the community!

 ## Contributing

-We welcome contributions to the WP-PipeFlow project!
+Apart from creating your custom stage for private use or publish them as third party stages, we welcome contributions to the WP-PipeFlow core project!
 You can contribute by implementing new core stages to be added to the core WP-PipeFlow plugin or by improving the existing functionality.
 Your work could be part of the upcoming updates of WP-PipeFlow!

 ### How to Contribute